Surface heating steers planetary-scale ocean circulation: Summary and Discussion

 \section{Summary and Discussion}

-In this study, we conducted a series of perturbed forcing simulations using a partially eddy-resolving ocean model (at a 0.25$^{\circ}$ lateral resolution) to understand the importance of wind stress and surface buoyancy forcing in steering planetary-scale ocean circulation.
-These perturbation experiments (listed in Table~\ref{T1:model_setup}) are forced for 100 years each using surface boundary fluxes (and are thus called ``flux-forced simulations'') to separate the contribution of winds and surface buoyancy in driving the circulation, and are classified into three categories: \emph{(i)}~wind perturbation experiments, \emph{(ii)}~surface buoyancy flux contrast perturbations, and \emph{(iii)}~a spatially uniform warming perturbation.
+We conducted a series of perturbed forcing simulations using a partially eddy-resolving ocean model (at 0.25$^{\circ}$ lateral resolution) to understand the importance of wind stress and surface buoyancy forcing in steering planetary-scale ocean circulation.
+Our perturbation experiments (listed in Table~\ref{T1:model_setup}) are forced using surface boundary fluxes (and are thus called ``flux-forced simulations'') to separate the contribution of winds and surface buoyancy in driving the circulation, and are classified into three categories: \emph{(i)}~wind perturbation experiments, \emph{(ii)}~surface buoyancy flux contrast perturbations, and \emph{(iii)}~a spatially uniform warming perturbation.

 The flux-forced simulations illustrate that both wind stress (Fig.~\ref{fig:wind_driven_gyres}) and surface buoyancy forcing (Figs.~\ref{fig:Neg_buo_gyres_TS},~\ref{fig:linear_fit_first10}, and~\ref{fig:global_hflux_TS}a-c) are crucial in shaping the planetary-scale subtropical gyres.
 We find that perturbations in surface buoyancy flux gradients modify the ocean's buoyancy structure (Fig.~\ref{fig:neg_buo_PDA_Atlantic},~\ref{fig:neg_buo_PDA_Pacific},~\ref{fig:pos_buo_PDA_Atlantic}, and~\ref{fig:pos_buo_PDA_Pacific}), and thus the circulation through the thermal wind relation~\eqref{eq:TWR}.
-In addition, anomalies in horizontal buoyancy gradients (and hence, the circulation (Fig.~\ref{fig:global_hflux_TS})) could also be induced using a spatially uniform surface heat flux due to lateral differences in mixed layer depth and heat advection by the circulation.
+In addition, spatially uniform surface heat fluxes still induce anomalies in horizontal buoyancy gradients (and hence, the circulation; Fig.~\ref{fig:global_hflux_TS}) due to lateral differences in mixed layer depth and thermal expansion coefficient, and heat advection by the circulation.